-A variety of historical approaches to resource estimation rely on extrapolation of historical trends in production, reserve additions, and discovery rates as functions of time, number of wells drilled, or cumulative feet of exploratory drilling.
-Some of these approaches lack explicit assumptions about geology and simply search for curves that achieve the best fit to the data.
-Others (e. g., some of Hubbert's approaches) first assume general models of the production and discovery process and then adjust the models to fit the data.
+A variety of historical approaches to resource duestion, for example, as to whether deep gas estimation rely on extrapolation of historical below 15,000 ft) should be included in a "histrends in production, reserve additions, and torical" resource estimate, covery rates as functions of time, number of wells drilled, or cumulative feet of exploratory drilling.
+Some of these approaches lack explicit assump-Area = \int{0}^{f} (amount of gas discovered per foot drilled) tions about geology and simply search for curve feet drilled).